-LOS ANGELES, CA / ACCESSWIRE / February 13, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Intel Corporation (the "Company") (NASDAQ: INTC) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / March 5, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Xunlei Limited ("Xunlei" or the "Company") (NASDAQ: XNET) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

-Investors who purchased the Company's shares between July 27, 2017 through January 4, 2018, inclusive (the "Class Period"), are encouraged to contact the firm before March 12, 2018, the lead plaintiff motion deadline.
+Investors who purchased the Company's shares between October 10, 2017 and January 11, 2018, inclusive (the "Class Period"), are encouraged to contact the firm by March 20, 2018, the lead plaintiff motion deadline.

 The class in this case has not yet been certified, and until certification occurs, you are not represented by an attorney.
 If you choose to take no action, you can remain an absent class member.